Lapis Lazuli: Properties, Facts and Photos

 History of Lapis Lazuli

 The history of lapis lazuli can be traced back thousands of years.
-One of the oldest and best-known gemstones, it was highly sought after by some of the earliest civilisations including Babylonia, Ur and ancient Egypt.
-Lapis lazuli was often carved into amulets and talismans and used for jewellery and in religious ceremonies.
+One of the oldest and best-known gemstones, it was highly sought after by some of the earliest civilisations, including Babylonia, Ur and ancient Egypt.
+The stone was often carved into amulets and talismans for jewellery and was also used in religious ceremonies.

 Carvings found in ancient Egyptian tombs, including King Tutankhamun's, date back 3000 years BC.
-The boy king's funerary mask is one of the world's most famous artefacts.
+Tutankhamun's funerary mask is one of the world's most famous artefacts.

-This priceless work of art features lapis lazuli, white quartz, obsidian, turquoise, amazonite, carnelian and coloured glass.
+This priceless work of art features lapis, white quartz, obsidian, turquoise, amazonite, carnelian and coloured glass.

-In his work, Theophrastus on Stones, the ancient Greek philosopher Theophrastus wrote about lapis lazuli.
-This blue-coloured rock was included in the group called 'valuable stones'.
+In his work, Theophrastus on Stones, the ancient Greek philosopher Theophrastus wrote about lapis lazuli, which was included in the group called 'Valuable Stones.'

-Three hundred and fifty years later, Pliny the Elder, Roman author, naturalist and philosopher, described it as "a blue stone with spots of gold that was never transparent."
-The spots of gold referred to the inclusions of pyrite.
-At this time, the mineral pyrite was relatively unknown.
+Three hundred and fifty years later, Pliny the Elder, Roman author, naturalist and philosopher, described lapis as "a blue stone with spots of gold that was never transparent."
+The spots of gold referred to inclusions of the mineral pyrite, which was relatively unknown at this time.

-When comparing lapis to azurite, Pliny said, "Lapis lazuli coloured like azurite is considered to be male."
+When comparing lapis lazuli to azurite, Pliny said, "Lapis coloured like azurite is considered male."
 In ancient times, stones were either male or female.
 Darker stones with more distinctive characteristics were male, and those with less colour were female.

-Blue stones with a more solid colour that didn't feature inclusions of pyrite were known as 'cyanus'.
-It's believed the name is likely to have incorporated other dark blue-coloured stones as well.
+Blue stones with a more solid colour that didn't feature pyrite were known as 'cyanus' but the name is likely to have incorporated other dark blue-coloured stones.

 In modern times, lapis lazuli has often been confused for sapphire, not because of any visible similarities or characteristics, but because in the ancient world, lapis lazuli was known as sappheiros.